AikoMidori/steam-library/README.md

         - Ability to disable the blur on game page.
         - Several changes to dropdown and context menus.
         - Organized the code a bit for petter performance.
+        - Added macOS and Linux library and darkmode intergration.

     Coming Soon:
         - The ability to change Games Grid